-When you are finished filling out all of the information, click on the Open Your Shop link at the bottom of the last section.
+When you are finished filling out all the information, click on the Open Your Shop link at the bottom of the last section.

 You will have the option to edit your site after it has been open.

 Once you have your store stocked with your best art, start sharing it with all of your family and friends.
-Your friends and family will help you by sharing your Etsy store with their friends who are interested in art.
+Your friends and family will help you by sharing your Etsy store with their friends interested in art.

 Final Thoughts On How To Open An Etsy Store